 This topic contains links to topics about developing user interface elements.

-The user interface for Microsoft Dynamics 365 for Operations differs significantly from the interface for Microsoft Dynamics AX 2012.
+The user interface for Microsoft Dynamics 365 for Finance and Operations, Enterprise edition differs significantly from the interface for Microsoft Dynamics AX 2012.
 The client in Dynamics AX 2012 is a Microsoft Win32 application that has extensions that use ActiveX, WinForm, or WPF controls.
 The X++ application logic runs on the client for the form and table methods, and some logic occurs on the server.
 For controls, both the X++ logic application programming interface (API) and the physical Win32 control are tightly connected on the client.
-The client in Dynamics 365 for Operations is an HTML web client that runs in all major browsers.
+The client is an HTML web client that runs in all major browsers.
 These browsers include Microsoft Edge, Internet Explorer 11, Chrome, and Safari (see System requirements).
 The move to a web client has produced the following changes to client forms and controls:

 - Form controls are split into logical and physical parts.
 The X++ logical API and related state run on the server.